E-commerce

 In summary

-A good policy reassures customers before purchase.
+• A good policy reassures before purchase.

-A good journey reduces friction after purchase.
+• A good process reduces friction after purchase.

 External sources